If you purchase an independently reviewed product or service through a link on our website, ARTNews may receive an affiliate commission.

 When it comes to customizing clothing, tote bags, and other textile objects, fabric markers are convenient tools that can produce good results with a quick turnaround.
 The paint can be applied like ink, allowing you to write, draw, and color with ease.
 After properly drying—and if required, ironing—the fabric to set your colorful artwork, these pigments are safe to run through the washing machine.
+Just note that not all are permanent and can experience fading even if used correctly.
 Most fabric markers work best on cotton and canvas, and can withstand use on a variety of textiles and umpteen laundry cycles.
-Choosing what works best for you may also depend on whether you’re working on a small, one-off project or doling out markers during a crafting party.
+When choosing what works best for you, consider the marker’s tips: many feature brush tips, which are often better for thin or delicate fabrics, since they won’t pull as you write or draw.
+Your selection may also depend on whether you’re working on a small, one-off project or doling out markers during a crafting party.
 Fortunately, fabric markers come in a wide assortment of colors and tip shapes to suit any need.

 Our mission is to recommend the most appropriate artists’ tool or supply for your needs.
 Whether you are looking for top-of-the line equipment or beginners’ basics, we’ll make sure that you get good value for your money by doing the research for you.
 We scour the Internet for information on how art supplies are used and read customer reviews by real users; we ask experts for their advice; and of course, we rely on our own accumulated expertise as artists, teachers, and craftspeople.

 Yasutomo FabricMate Dye Ink Markers